Country music: Continental Europe

 Vanha Isäntä performs at the Helsinki Festival's open-air concert in Kaivopuisto in 1974.
 Seppo Sillanpää (left), Olli Haavisto (right).

 In Sweden, Rednex rose to stardom combining country music with electro-pop in the 1990s.
 In 1994, the group had a worldwide hit with their version of the traditional Southern tune "Cotton-Eyed Joe".
 Artists popularizing more traditional country music in Sweden have been Ann-Louise Hanson, Hasse Andersson, Kikki Danielsson, Elisabeth Andreassen and Jill Johnson.

 In Poland an international country music festival, known as Piknik Country, in the city of Mrągowo has run since 1983.

-In the Netherlands, there are a number of artists performing country music, mainly in English including Waylon, Danny Vera, Ilse DeLange, Douwe Bob and Henk Wijngaard.
+In the Netherlands, there are a number of artists performing country music, mainly in English including Waylon, Pussycat (band), Ilse DeLange, Douwe Bob, Danny Vera, Jack Jersey, and Henk Wijngaard.

 Norway had a significant country scene from the late 1970s to the late 2000s, although the popularity of country today is decreasing.
 Notable artists include Hellbillies, Bjøro Håland, Terje Tysland, Vassendgutane, and Øystein Sunde.
 The songs occasionally used inspirations from rock music, Norwegian folk music, and polka.